-Cycling and Sampling in Chile’s Wine Countryby Maria Elena - Thursday, November 1, 2012
+Cycling and Sampling in Chile’s Wine Countryby Maria Elena Price - Thursday, November 1, 2012

 Chile’s central valley is home to many of Chile’s top wineries, nestled between the Pacific Ocean and the Andes mountains it’s the perfect climate for growing grapes.
 Landscapes are reminiscent of Napa, California and cyclists will discover 201 level rides over quiet secondary roads making it a perfect place to explore by bike.